 Our mind is the most important tool.

-The most crucial instrument, however, is always our mind, our hidden Spirit, our charge, and inner strength that we manifest during spells.
+The most crucial instrument, however, is always our mind, hidden Spirit, charge, and inner strength that we manifest during spells.

 Now without any further ado, let’s explore together the most important tools every witch should have.